Components of the Intelligence Services module

 - Transform Router: The Transform Router allows simple (single-step) and pipeline (multi-step) transforms that are passed to the Transform Engines.
 The Transform Router (and the Transform Engines) run as independently scalable Docker containers.
 This requires an AI override to work with the Intelligence Services module.

-- Transform Engines: The Transform Engines transform files
+- Transform Engines: The Transform Engines transform files referenced by

-Transform Engine (this is not an exhaustive list):
+transformations for each Transform Engine (this is not an exhaustive list):

 - LibreOffice (e.g. docx to pdf)